 3. If you haven’t got a chance, don’t bother bidding.
 If you do bid, make sure you do a good job.

 It seems counterintuitive, however, there is no point in going for every single tender opportunity that comes up.
-You need to qualify each opportunity, and ensure that you have the appropriate skills and expertise to give it a decent shot.
-The reasons for this are two-fold.
+You need to qualify each opportunity, and ensure that you have the appropriate skills and expertise to have a decent shot at winning.
+The reasons for this are two-fold:

-Firstly, if you don’t have the necessary experience or expertise, there is limited chance of success.
+Firstly, if you don’t have the necessary experience or expertise, there is limited chance of winning the bid.
 If you don’t have any government experience and are looking to secure a government contract, it’s generally fine.
 You have to be in it to win it after all.
-However, if you don’t have the private sector experience that the government tender is requesting, your prospects of success will be limited.
+However, if you don’t have the private sector experience that the government tender is requesting, your prospects of winning will be limited.

 Secondly, it’s important to give each tender a good shot and submit a compelling bid.
 Bidding for contracts has an opportunity cost for your business, and will draw on your resources, so it’s important that you allocate your resources to contracts where you have a solid chance, and take the time to submit a quality submission.

 We love helping businesses across New Zealand write quality bids and tenders so call or email us if you need assistance.
 We assist with Government and private sector tenders and bids, and our tender writing services extend across all industries from building, transport and medical to defence.